artturipa/myblog/rest_cache/blog.md

 ## The problem

-My customer had a really tough requirement to visualise data in a custom component.
-The data is polled via scripted rest API.
-Scripted Rest API queries and processes a big bunch of data, and the calculation is slow, which then results to subpar user experience for the user interacting with the component.
+My customer had a tough requirement to query, process and visualise data for end users in their UI.
+The data fetched to UI via Scripted Rest API.
+It queries and processes a big bunch of data, and the calculation is slow, which then results to subpar user experience for the user interacting with the component.

-This is something that wouldn't be an issue, if ServiceNow would have a cache functionality in Scripted Rest APIs.
-It's a reasonable wish to have, ServiceNow has done it elsewhere, such as for remote tables.
+This is something that wouldn't be an issue, if ServiceNow would have a built in cache functionality to custom APIs.
+It's a reasonable wish to have, ServiceNow has done it elsewhere (__remote tables__).

-## Solution
+## Solution = Build Your Own Cache!

-Create table with fields:
+Create a table with fields:
 * Response
 * Path
 * QueryParams